-For more information on the Eagle Flight program or to order materials, visit www.eaa.org/eagleflights.
+For more information on the EAA Eagle Flights program or to order materials, visit EAA.org/EagleFlights.

-Eagle Flights FAQs
+EAA Eagle Flights FAQs

-To help clarify the purpose and intent of the Eagle Flights program, here are the answers to some of the most common questions we've received.
+To help clarify the purpose and intent of the EAA Eagle Flights program, here are the answers to some of the most common questions we've received.

-What is Eagle Flights all about?
+What is EAA Eagle Flights all about?

-The Eagle Flights Program is about sharing a hands-on flight experience with an adult who has already expressed an interest in aviation.
+The EAA Eagle Flights program is about sharing a hands-on flight experience with an adult who has already expressed an interest in aviation.
 It is not a program for adults to simply get an airplane ride during a Young Eagles rally.
-Eagle Flights gives you the resources and organizational support to share the fun of flying with friends, family members, and co-workers - something many of our members already do.
+EAA Eagle Flights give you the resources and organizational support to share the fun of flying with friends, family members, and co-workers - something many of our members already do.
 EAA chapters should view this program as an opportunity to invite new participants into their local aviation community.